Azure/azure-sdk-for-js/sdk/cosmosdb/cosmos/README.md

   // process this response
 }
 ```
-Because the change feed is effectively an infinite list of items that encompass all future writes and updates, the value of `hasMoreResults` is always `true`.
+Because the change feed is effectively an infinite list of items that encompasses all future writes and updates, the value of `hasMoreResults` is always `true`.
 When you try to read the change feed and there are no new changes available, you receive a response with `NotModified` status.

 More detailed usage guidelines and examples of change feed can be found [here](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/change-feed-pull-model?tabs=js).